 Use sensory tools

-You’re likely familiar with fidgets, and these can be great tools to provide needed sensory input for kids with sensitivities.
+You’re likely familiar with fidgets, and these can be great tools to provide needed sensory input for kids with sensory processing differences.
 Fidget tools give students something safe to do with their hands, and they can help support learning.
 For classroom use, choose fidgets that are discrete and don’t make noise or flash.
 That will keep them from distracting other students.
-Gibson says you’ll also want to find a fidget that is appropriate for each child.
+Brady says you’ll also want to find a fidget that is appropriate for each child.
 For example, a child with ADHD, who has difficulty sitting still, may benefit from using a fidget spinner, giving their hands tactile sensory input.
 However, for many other kids, a fidget spinner can be a distraction.
+Or you could try a resistance band that wraps around the legs of their chair, which allows them to wiggle and move their feet without disturbing others.

 Encourage sensory activities